DimaSheiko/apep-docs/docs/framework/conditions/spell.md

 #### Parameters

--   `SPELL`: The name or ID of the spell to check for readiness.It considers the spell's cooldown, global cooldown, and network latency.
+-   `SPELL`: The name or ID of the spell to check for readiness.
+It considers the spell's cooldown, global cooldown, and network latency.

 #### Returns `BOOL`